-While analysing and storing the data, we can insert new columns as per our needs.
+While analyzing and storing the data, we can insert new columns as per our needs.
 To add the columns, we will use the “ALTER TABLE” command.
 In this blog, you will learn about adding different types of columns.

 In Snowflake, we will use “ALTER TABLE” to add the column.

 For example, if we want to add a column “

 |Looking forward to a career in a cloud data warehousing domain?
 Check out the "Snowflake Training" and get certified today|

 By using the “ALTER TABLE” command, we can add columns with default values:

 alter table product1 add column customer_id smallint default 3;

 We can add the string column with the not null constraint:

 alter table product1 add type varchar(100) not null;